-Foreign Minister Bui Thanh Son made a phone call from the Ministry of Foreign Affairs headquarters in Hanoi this afternoon.
-Photo: BNG
+Foreign Minister Bui Thanh Son held a telephone conversation from the Ministry of Foreign Affairs headquarters in Hanoi this afternoon.
+Photo: Ministry of Foreign Affairs.

-To express the solidarity of the Vietnamese people with the Syrian people in the face of the losses caused by the February earthquake in northern Syria, Minister Bui Thanh Son announced that the Central Committee of the Vietnam Red Cross Society will continue to transfer the third round of support worth 600,000 USD to the Syrian people, bringing the total support from the Vietnamese government and people to 900,000 USD.
+To express the solidarity of the Vietnamese people with the Syrian people in the face of the losses caused by the February earthquake in northern Syria, Minister Bui Thanh Son announced that the Central Committee of the Vietnam Red Cross Society will continue to transfer the third installment of support worth 600,000 USD to the Syrian people, bringing the total amount of support from the Vietnamese government and people to 900,000 USD.

 Ngoc Anh